 To work out your business use percentage, you need to keep a logbook for your car for a “typical” 12 week period.
 These must be 12 consecutive weeks (i.e. 12 weeks in a row).

-Your logbook must include every trip you take – not just your business related trips.
+Your logbook must include every trip you take – not just your work-related trips.

 The logbook must include the following details:

 - date for each journey